snale-net/pySpatialETL/contributing-docs/01_quick_start.rst

 Quick Start Guide
 =================

-This guide will help you make your first contribution to pySpatialETL in just a few steps.
+This guide will help you make your first contribution to SpatialETL in just a few steps.

 .. contents:: On this page
    :local: